Course

 Professional headshot of Dr. Tracy Orwig

-Tracy Orwig, MSSW, LCSW, is an Assistant Professor of Practice at UTA.
+Tracy Orwig, MSSW, LCSW, is the Director of Interprofessional Education and Associate Professor of Practice UTA.

 Tracy’s practice experience includes working in a pediatric emergency room, adult emergency room, inpatient health social work, transplant social work, rehabilitation case management, and pediatric mental health.